sbinet/fubsy/doc/guide/language.rst

 means for you to write code that isn't run until the *build* phase, and only runs if any of the rule's targets are stale or missing.

-A future version of Fubsy will support hierarchical builds where a top-level build script includes child scripts for building code in subdirectories.
+A future version of Fubsy will support hierarchical builds, where a top-level build script includes child scripts for building code in subdirectories.
 When that happens, Fubsy will also grow support for global variables that are visible to all scripts in the same process.